robot-house/node-express-boilerplate/README.md

   ```

 - Inside the server folder create `config.js`.
 This file is for any config objects, for example AWS S3 settings

+- In your terminal (inside server folder) run `npm run server` to get server up and running with nodemon